Writing an internship resume can be a daunting task — especially if your first internship will also be your first job.

 5. “Unofficial” Jobs

-You may not have a pay stub, but these jobs are just as “real” as any other … and your internship resume will reflect that you are responsible and organized.
+You may not have a pay stub, but these jobs are just as “real” as any other — they teach you valuable lessons since you’re basically running your own business and your internship resume will reflect that you are responsible and capable.